White-red-white flag: Second World War

 A Belarusian Central Council rally in Minsk in 1943.
 The supporters are holding the white-red-white flags and a portrait of Adolf Hitler, though the white-red-white flag predates Nazi Germany and Operation Barbarossa.

 During World War II the flag was used during Byelorussian collaboration with Nazi Germany, being used by the Belarusian Central Council, Belarusian Home Defence, and later the Belarusian division of the Waffen-SS.
-However, Duzh-Dushewski, the creator of the flag, refused to cooperate with the Nazi occupation forces and hid a Jewish family in his house, for which he was sent to the Pravieniškės labor camp.
+However, Duzh-Dushewski, the creator of the flag, refused to cooperate with the Nazi occupation forces and hid a Jewish family in his house, for which he was sent to the Pravieniškės labour camp.

 Soviet era

 After World War II, the flag was used by the Belarusian diaspora in the West and by a few groups opposing the Soviet government in Belarus itself.
 In the late 1980s, amid Mikhail Gorbachev's perestroika and glasnost program, the flag began to be used as a symbol of national revival and democratic changes in the Byelorussian Soviet Socialist Republic, which led to the end of the Soviet Union.
 This concerned the Baltic republics and Western Belarus, one of the last remaining territories occupied by the Soviet Union, leading to Lithuania re-establishing its national symbols in 1988, with Latvia and Estonia following suit as well as nearby Ukraine in 1990.